jjrh/eztv_wget/README.md

       fullshowname' so putting 'bbc' in will download everything with bbc in the title.

- - `wget_torrents.sh` -
+ - `fetch.sh` -
-    1. Bash script that runs the program, reads wget.txt
+    1. Bash script that runs the program, downloads new torrents.
-    2. Does wget on those files, downloads them to the directory then moves them to a folder.
+    2. Moves the .torrent files to the torrent watch directory.
 In my case, I have a folder called `~/torrent_watch` which my client auto adds any torrents in that folder.

-        (note: we 2> /dev/null so that if there isn't any new torrents it won't scream that it can't move anything)
-    3. We then empty wget.txt since the torrents have been downloaded.
+ - `notify.sh` -
+    - A script that simply downloads any new torrents and notifies of the contents of the torrents directory.

  - `log/`
     - `clearLog.sh` - clears all the log files.
-    - `detailed.txt` - verbose logging of found match URLs
+    - `detailed.txt` - verbose logging of found match URLs.
     - `simple.txt` - less verbose logging.

-    - `wget.txt`  =    File that has links for wget to grab.
+ - `torrents/` - Directory for storing downloaded .torrent files
+    - `clear_torrents.sh` - clears all the torrent files.

 Installing
 ----------